Sending Mail to Groups

 - list owners are responsible for configuring and maintaining the list

 - used to send individual mail messages to greater than one hundred users.
-This is in contrast to dlists (described below) which are used to send mail to smaller groups used in conjuction with mail merge programs to generate formatted mass mailings to groups of users
+This is in contrast to dlists (described below) which are used to send mail to smaller groups used in conjunction with mail merge programs to generate formatted mass mailings to groups of users

 - used for sporadic or one time mailings, ideally to groups less than 100 users